 Contents

-This reference explains the various types of adjective comparisons.
+This article explains the various types of adjective comparisons.
 It gives you a solid understanding of the rules and any exceptions in English.
 You’ll dive into the positive, comparative, and superlative degrees.
-The reference also covers how to form comparative and superlative degrees for one-syllable, two-syllable, and longer adjectives.
+The article also covers how to form comparative and superlative degrees for one-syllable, two-syllable, and longer adjectives.
 Additionally, it includes irregular comparisons and comparisons using quantifiers.
-There are useful sections on forming equative adjectives, comparisons with as…as, and a video for visual learners.

 Understanding Comparison of Adjectives